 Malonyl-CoA

-Source: This malonyl-CoA is produced through the carboxylation of acetyl-CoA by the action of the enzyme acetyl-CoA carboxylase and, it acts as a precursor for carbon chains in a variety of biosynthetic pathways.
+Source: This malonyl-CoA is produced through the carboxylation of acetyl-CoA by the action of the enzyme acetyl-CoA carboxylase, and it acts as a precursor for carbon chains in a variety of biosynthetic pathways.

-Role in flavonoid biosynthesis Malonyl-CoA is the co-substrate for the condensation reaction catalysed by CHS in flavonoid biosynthesis.
+Role in flavonoid biosynthesis: Malonyl-CoA is the co-substrate for the condensation reaction catalysed by CHS in flavonoid biosynthesis.
 Here, the enzyme CHS catalyses the condensation of malonyl-CoA and p-coumaroyl-CoA to yield the central intermediate chalcone.

 KEY STEPS IN FLAVONOID BIOSYNTHESIS